This recipe is inspired by the spicy and garlicky stir-fried eggplant dish you may have enjoyed at Chinese eateries. It’s so easy to make at home!

 - Season to taste with soy sauce and spicy seasoning.

-- Serve at once with hot cooked rice or noodles with either or both of the optional garnishes.
+- Serve at once with hot cooked rice or noodles, and either or both of the optional garnishes.